hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - standard including NAT-T
     - 4 msgs for both phase 1 & 2
     - using EAP for authenticating remote access clients
+    - name mangler
+      - offer the flexibility to perform AAA-based policy lookup for the peer based on arbitrary portions of the peer IKE identities of various types
+      - referenced from the IKEv2 profile specifically from the aaa authorization and keyring aaa commands that use AAA authorization for policy lookup
+      - OU of the IKEv2 peer certificate used as the identity when matching an IKEv2 authorization policy
+        - define a name mangler and enter IKEv2 name mangler config: `crypto ikev2 name-mangler MANGLER`
+        - derive the name from any of the fields in the remote identity of type DN (distinguished name): `dn organization-unit`
   - Cryptographic algorithms w/ IPsec include
     - <span style="color: #bb6600;">HMAC-SHA1/SHA2</span> for integrity protection and authenticity.
     - TripleDES-CBC for confidentiality